About Apricot & Plum Hybrids

 To top it all off, each hybrid has multiple varietals so things can get really confusing.
 Just know that whatever hybrid or variety of apricots or plums you decide to use in this Apricot Plumcot Goat Cheese Tart recipe, it will be gorgeous and delightful no matter what.
 If you want to nerd out over the science of it all, this popsugar article is helpful.
 Wikipedia knows a thing or two about the history and distinctions as well.

-Thanks to the whipped goat cheese, this Apricot Plumcot Goat Cheese Tart isn't overtly sweet and the herby thyme it blurs the lines between sweet and savory.
-The crumbly shortbread crust tastes like a familiarly sweet cookie and balances the filling and fruit both figuratively and literally.
+Thanks to the whipped goat cheese, this Apricot Plumcot Goat Cheese Tart isn't overtly sweet and with the herby thyme it blurs the lines between sweet and savory.
+The crumbly shortbread crust has the familiar sweetness of a shortbread cookie.
+While the slightly tangy and softly savory filling provides a complimentary flavor base for the juicy stone fruit.

-This recipe plum delicious, no matter how you slice it.
-Or top it.
+This recipe Stone Fruit Goat Cheese Tart is just plum delicious, no matter how you slice it, or top it.

 Apricot Plumcot Goat Cheese Tart